Second Chance Bunnies

 The hard part for those working in the world of rabbit rescue is that they typically have less of a support family than their dog and cat rescue counterparts.
 This can mean less in donations – both monetary and product as well as less opportunity for adoptions.

 Getting the exposure and educating the public about why rabbits are amazing pets is only half the battle.

 The other half is to raise the funds to continue to care for the rabbits in their care – as well as the ones they rescue going forward.

 There is no reason or law that requires you to have your Rabbit to be Licensed

-Finding Pets a Home
+Finding a Bunny a Good Home

 As you might suspect, it is very difficult to find a reliable home for an unwanted pet of any kind.
 Placing a rabbit in a good home presents special challenges, since many people see rabbits as food, toys or worse.
 We can offer the following guidelines to help you if a rabbit is a perfect fit for you.